 The bar mousetrap is a derivation on the jaw mousetrap, just described.
 This is the most commonly used type of mousetrap in service today.

-The bar mousetrap is designed with a spring-boarded bar and a bait hook.
+The bar mousetrap is designed with a spring-boarded bar and a baited hook.
 The trap is baited and set.
 When a mouse comes upon the trap and attempts to remove the bait, the bar is triggered.
 The bar snaps down onto the rat, typically in the region of the animal’s neck.
 In most instances, the mouse is killed nearly immediately.
 Although this type of mousetrap sounds rather gruesome in its operation, there is a general consensus that this is the most humane way of killing a mouse.

 An electric mousetrap is yet another device that attracts mice through the placement of bait in its mechanism.
 When a mouse enters into the device to extract the bait, the rodent itself completes the circuit.
 This results in a pulse of electricity being sent through the completed circuit, and the mouse.
 A mouse caught in an electric trap typically is killed instantly.